 This complication results when the lap band port flips over or migrates.
 This condition may occur if the locking mechanism does not engage properly during surgery or if the sutures aren’t secure enough to hold the port into place.
 The port can typically be easily repaired with a simple procedure performed under general anesthetic.

-This type of a hernia occurs when a protrusion of the upper part of the stomach results due to a tear or weakness in the diaphragm.
+This type of hernia occurs when a protrusion of the upper part of the stomach results due to a tear or weakness in the diaphragm.
 This condition is sometimes referred to as a hiatal hernia.
 Many obese patients may already have a pre-existing hiatus hernia before bariatric surgery though it can also occur after a band has been placed.
-Many surgeons will repair a hernia during the time of bariatric procedure if it is pre-existing.
+Many surgeons will repair a hernia during the time of the bariatric procedure if it is pre-existing.

 This possible complication can be life-threatening but is, fortunate, rare.
 Obese individuals do have an increased risk of developing blood clots when undergoing any surgery.
 A family history and the habit of smoking are additional risk factors related to the development of blood clots.
 A pulmonary embolism is a blood clot that travels to the lungs and blocks the main artery of this essential organ or one its branches.

-A bowel perforation can occur during surgery.
+Bowel perforation can occur during surgery.
 A hole in the bowel can allow its contents to empty into the abdominal cavity.
 This can result in a systemic blood infection known as sepsis.
-Fortunately, the incidence of this complication is rare and perforations are frequently noted immediately so repair can be performed.
+Fortunately, the incidence of this complication is rare and perforations are frequently noted immediately so the repair can be performed.

-Some of the side effects include ulcers, acid reflux, heartburn, bloating, nausea, vomiting, gastritis, inflammation, difficulty swallowing, dehydration, weight gain, constipation, organ damage, respiratory problems, wound ruptures, deep vein thrombosis, stomach perforation, and death.
+Some of the side effects of lap band include ulcers, acid reflux, heartburn, bloating, nausea, vomiting, gastritis, inflammation, difficulty swallowing, dehydration, weight gain, constipation, organ damage, respiratory problems, wound ruptures, deep vein thrombosis, stomach perforation, and death.

 One of the most dangerous complications to look for is a stomach obstruction.
-The over-inflated band can cause this, stomach or band slippage, improper placement of the band, food, swelling or stomach pouch enlargement or twisting.
-Esophagus stretching or dilation can also occur in some patients.
-This can be caused by binge eating, excessive vomiting, stoma obstruction, tight band or improper placement of the band.
+The over-inflated band can cause this, stomach or band slippage, improper placement of the band, food, swelling or stomach pouch enlargement, or twisting.